Anthony Eden: Suez (1956)

 Anthony Nutting recalled that Eden told him, "What's all this nonsense about isolating Nasser or 'neutralising' him as you call it?
 I want him destroyed, can't you understand?
 I want him murdered, and if you and the Foreign Office don't agree, then you'd better come to the cabinet and explain why."
 When Nutting pointed out that they had no alternative government to replace Nasser, Eden apparently replied, "I don't give a damn if there's anarchy and chaos in Egypt."
-At a private meeting at Downing Street on 16 October 1956 Eden showed several ministers a plan, submitted two days earlier by the French.
+At a private meeting at Downing Street on 16 October 1956 Eden showed several ministers a plan, submitted two days earlier by France.
 Israel would invade Egypt, Britain and France would give an ultimatum telling both sides to stop and, when one refused, send in forces to enforce the ultimatum, separate the two sides – and occupy the Canal and get rid of Nasser.
 When Nutting suggested the Americans should be consulted Eden replied, "I will not bring the Americans into this ...
 Dulles has done enough damage as it is.
 This has nothing to do with the Americans.
 We and the French must decide what to do and we alone."
 Eden openly admitted his view of the crisis was shaped by his experiences in the two world wars, writing, "We are all marked to some extent by the stamp of our generation, mine is that of the assassination in Sarajevo and all that flowed from it.
 It is impossible to read the record now and not feel that we had a responsibility for always being a lap behind ...
 Always a lap behind, a fatal lap."

 There was no question of the pathway to an immediate military response to the crisis – Cyprus had no deep-water harbours, which meant that Malta, several days' sailing from Egypt, would have to be the main concentration point for an invasion fleet if the Libyan government would not permit a land invasion from its territory.
 Eden initially considered using British forces in the Kingdom of Libya to regain the Canal, but then decided this risked inflaming Arab opinion.
 Unlike the French prime minister Guy Mollet, who saw regaining the Canal as the primary objective, Eden believed the real need was to remove Nasser from office.
 He hoped that if the Egyptian army was swiftly and humiliatingly defeated by the Anglo-French forces the Egyptian people would rise up against Nasser.
 Eden told Field Marshal Bernard Montgomery that the overall aim of the mission was simply, "To knock Nasser off his perch."
 In the absence of a popular uprising Eden and Mollet would say that Egyptian forces were incapable of defending their country and therefore Anglo-French forces would have to return to guard the Suez Canal.